pyzo/pyzo/README.md

 ### Installation

-Pyzo runs on Python3 and needs pyzolib and Pyside or PyQt4.
+Pyzo runs on Python3 and needs Pyside or PyQt4.
 On a modern OS these should be easy to obtain.
 One can then install Pyzo with `sudo python3 -m pip install pyzo`